dominiqueguillot/637book/_sources/Content/5-Linear-regression.md

 |0|1|0
 |0|0|1|

 For example, in the table above, the first row represents an Acura, the second row a Buick, and the third row a Chevrolet.
-Notices that this approach replaces the make column by $3$ new columns (the new value of $p$ is now $13$).
+Notice that this approach replaces the make column by $3$ new columns (the new value of $p$ is now $13$).

 Using a one-hot encoding of non-numerical variables has the advantage of treating each possible value of the variable equally.
-One downside thought is that the number of features of the data can increase significantly if the variable takes a lot of different values (since one column is added for each possible value).
+One downside though is that the number of features of the data can increase significantly if the variable takes many different values (since one column is added for each possible value).

 In the next chapter, you will analyze the JSE_Car_Lab dataset and will construct your own linear models to predict the price of cars.